Film / Old School

 - Henpecked Husband: Frank's wife has forced him to give up drinking.
 Or tried to, anyway.

 - Loophole Abuse: Mitch's house is designated specifically for social services and community housing, so they start a fraternity open to anyone as there's no rule that the frat has to be associated with the school.
+As Pritchard's assistant lampshades, they're very good at paperwork (Mitch works for a development company and Beanie runs an electronics store, so they'd have to be).

-- Man Child: Frank, of course.
+- Manchild: Frank, of course.
 And Beanie, who is still a party animal at heart, despite being married with a baby.

 - Serious Business: Much to Mitch's chagrin, everyone takes the frat very seriously, calling him "The Godfather" and giving him preferential treatment.

 - Spit Take: Mitch, when he finds out his boss's daughter Darcie is a high school graduate.
 Earlier, they were in bed.
+They haven't done anything, but it's clear that she wanted to (though she mouthed "sorry" to him while in her dad's office).

 - Streaking: After getting good and loaded, Frank decides to go for a run.
 Naked.

-- Wacky Fratboy Hijinx: Naturally, this film includes them, including streaking and KY jelly wrestling
+- Wacky Fratboy Hijinx: Naturally, this film includes them, including streaking and KY jelly wrestling.

 - Your Cheating Heart: The plot is kicked off by Mitch walking in on his girlfriend about to participate in a gang-bang.